php-dev-br/laravel-doc-pt-br/eloquent-relationships.md

     class Post extends Model
     {
         /**
-         * Get all of the post's comments.
+         * Get all of the post's likes.
          */
-        public function comments()
+        public function likes()
         {
-            return $this->morphMany('App\Comment', 'commentable');
+            return $this->morphMany('App\Like', 'likeable');
         }
     }

-    class Video extends Model
+    class Comment extends Model
     {
         /**
-         * Get all of the video's comments.
+         * Get all of the comment's likes.
          */
-        public function comments()
+        public function likes()
         {
-            return $this->morphMany('App\Comment', 'commentable');
+            return $this->morphMany('App\Like', 'likeable');
         }
     }

 #### Retrieving Polymorphic Relations

 Once your database table and models are defined, you may access the relationships via your models.
-For example, to access all of the comments for a post, we can simply use the `comments` dynamic property:
+For example, to access all of the likes for a post, we can simply use the `likes` dynamic property:

     $post = App\Post::find(1);

-    foreach ($post->comments as $comment) {
+    foreach ($post->likes as $like) {
         //
     }

 You may also retrieve the owner of a polymorphic relation from the polymorphic model by accessing the name of the method that performs the call to `morphTo`.
-In our case, that is the `commentable` method on the `Comment` model.
+In our case, that is the `likeable` method on the `Like` model.
 So, we will access that method as a dynamic property:

-    $comment = App\Comment::find(1);
+    $like = App\Like::find(1);

-    $commentable = $comment->commentable;
+    $likeable = $like->likeable;

-The `commentable` relation on the `Comment` model will return either a `Post` or `Video` instance, depending on which type of model owns the comment.
+The `likeable` relation on the `Like` model will return either a `Post` or `Comment` instance, depending on which type of model owns the like.

 #### Custom Polymorphic Types

 By default, Laravel will use the fully qualified class name to store the type of the related model.
-For instance, given the example above where a `Comment` may belong to a `Post` or a `Video`, the default `commentable_type` would be either `App\Post` or `App\Video`, respectively.
+For instance, given the example above where a `Like` may belong to a `Post` or a `Comment`, the default `likable_type` would be either `App\Post` or `App\Comment`, respectively.
 However, you may wish to decouple your database from your application's internal structure.
-In that case, you may define a relationship "morph map" to instruct Eloquent to use a custom name for each model instead of the class name:
+In that case, you may define a relationship "morph map" to instruct Eloquent to use the table name associated with each model instead of the class name:

     use Illuminate\Database\Eloquent\Relations\Relation;

     Relation::morphMap([
+        App\Post::class,
+        App\Comment::class,
+    ]);

+Or, you may specify a custom string to associate with each model:

+    use Illuminate\Database\Eloquent\Relations\Relation;

+    Relation::morphMap([
-        'posts' => 'App\Post',
+        'posts' => App\Post::class,
-        'videos' => 'App\Video',
+        'comments' => App\Comment::class,
     ]);

 You may register the `morphMap` in the `boot` function of your `AppServiceProvider` or create a separate service provider if you wish.